 Thomas County Central High School believes in the importance of giving our time and sharing our talents with those in our community.
 Throughout the school year, students will have numerous opportunities to participate in community service activities.
-See Col. Stann McLeod in the guidance office to get community service approved.
-Students who complete 50, 100, or 150 hours of community service will receive a medal during Honors Night.
+See LTC Stann McLeod in E-Hall to get community service approved.
+Students who complete 50, 100, or 150 hours of community service will receive a medalduring Honors Night.